CLEP / Western Civilization I

 Question 10: Which of these rivers did not play an important role in the development of the first civilizations?

-1. The Volga
+1. The Tigris

-2. The Euphrates
+2. The Volga

-3. The Tigris
+3. The Euphrates

 4. The Nile

-Correct Answer: A. The Volga
+Correct Answer: B. The Volga

 Explanation: The River Volga is in present-day Russia!
 The Nile gave birth to the Ancient Egyptian Civilization that lasted for thousands of years, but the river valley of the Tigris and Euphrates is considered the cradle of civilization.
 It's where we find the first urban settlements, as well as agriculture and law.